 “It’s up to the inmate to rehabilitate (their thinking and attitudes),” he said.
 “I have much pride in the department and my role in the department.
 But I still honor and recognize the correctional officer who walks the cell block (and) walks into danger every day.
 Those young men and women at the correctional officer level are the real heroes in this business.”

-Dark day at the prison
+Dark day in San Quentin prison history

 Nelson, a lieutenant in charge of that Ad Seg unit as well as the Adjustment Center, grabbed his uniform and ran down the hill.
 After grabbing a Thompson .45 caliber sub-machine gun and two clips of ammunition, he headed across the garden for the chapel.
-He was stopped along the way.

-“The relief lieutenant told me … I was needed at the Adjustment Center,” he said.
+“The relief lieutenant told me I was needed at the Adjustment Center,” he said.
 “We knew at that point there were three dead officers and one wounded (with his throat cut).
 I tried to determine what other officers were missing.
 The inmates had retreated to the backside of the Adjustment Center.
 They were hollering, ‘We’ve got hostages.’
 I fired five rounds into a steel door and by the grace of God, that’s where the hostages were.
-They had two officers and (the inmates) were trying to (cut their throats).
+They had two officers and were trying to (cut their throats).
 When the shots hit the door, it got their attention and scattered them.”